Preußenstadion

 How was the scope of the Preußenstadion modernization determined?

-The results of the studies were made public, and in addition to the usual data, plans and renderings were made available.
+The results of the studies were made public, with plans and renderings released.
+The final design is to be prepared by Hellmich Unternehmensgruppe.

 What does the Preußenstadion redevelopment concept entail?

-The stadium will take a compact, enclosed form, which is expected to help reduce the noise getting out of the stadium.
-Special attention has been paid to this aspect, as noise that exceeded the norms was the cause of capacity constraints at the old stadium, and also led to the failure of the project to build a new stadium at the turn of the 20th century.
+The stadium will take on a compact, enclosed form, which is expected to help reduce the noise escaping.
+Particular attention has been paid to this aspect, as noise exceeding norms was the cause of capacity constraints at the old stadium, and also led to the failure of a project to build a new stadium at the turn of the 20th century.

-The concept also calls for the introduction of a number of pro-economic and pro-environmental solutions, in line with the ideas of sustainable development.
+The concept also calls for the introduction of a number of pro-economic and pro-environmental solutions, in line with the ideas of sustainable development (such as photovoltaic panels on the roof).

 What additional investments are planned for the redevelopment of Preußenstadion?

-One of the most important additional developments is to be the creation of a youth training center, which is a requirement for 2.
-Bundesliga clubs.
-Changes are to take place throughout the stadium's surroundings and will include the construction of additional facilities, including a club office, as well as the creation of 7,200 bicycle parking spaces.
+One of the most important additional projects is to be the creation of a youth training center, which is a requirement for clubs in the 2.
+Bundesliga.
+Changes are to take place throughout the stadium's surroundings and will include the construction of additional facilities, as well as the creation of 7,200 bicycle parking spaces.

 What are the costs of redeveloping Preußenstadion?

-A study prepared by Albert Speer + Partner in 2020 gave cost ranges within which the project should fall: from €37.4 to €47.8 million for the stadium alone, and from €86.8 to €97.2 million for the entire project (the fluctuations were related to various alternatives and optional solutions).
+A study prepared by Albert Speer + Partner in 2020 gave cost ranges within which the project should fit: from €37.4 to €47.8 million for the stadium alone, and from €86.8 to €97.2 million for the entire project (the fluctuations were related to various variants and optional solutions).

-After the councilors allocated additional funds in April 2024, the city's contribution to the stadium redevelopment is now €88 million, and it is likely that the entire investment will have to close in this amount.
+After the councilors allocated additional funds in April 2024, the city's contribution to the stadium redevelopment is already €88 million, and this is the amount the entire investment will have to close in.

 Advertisement